jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 ## Advanced Lane Finding Project

-### In this project, I wrote a software pipeline to identify the lane boundaries in a video from a car's front-facing camera.
+### In this project, I wrote a software pipeline using traditional computer vision techniques to identify the lane boundaries from a car's front-facing camera video feed.

 ---